kkonteh97/SwiftOBD2/Readme.md

 * Diagnostics:
     * Retrieves and clears diagnostic trouble codes (DTCs).
+    * Gets the overall status of the vehicle's onboard systems.

+* Sensor Monitoring:
-    * Gets the overall status of the vehicle's onboard systems.Sensor Monitoring: Retrieve and view data from various vehicle sensors in real time.
+    * Retrieve and view data from various vehicle sensors in real time.

 * Adaptability and Configuration
     * Can switch between Bluetooth and Wi-Fi communication seamlessly.